 The following are 10 things the Dutch introduced into American culture through its tiny island outpost on the edge of the New World.

-Join Untapped New York on a special tour of the Remnants of Dutch New Amsterdam, led by the author of this article.
-Using New York’s first official map we’ll follow the original street plan still in place today.
+Join Untapped New York for a tour of the Remnants of Dutch New Amsterdam guided by the first official map of the original street plan (which still in place today!).
 We’ll dig deep into the secrets and legacies of New York’s incredible origin story standing in the spots where the actual events occurred.

 Or the portly artist formally known as Sinterklaas.
 The Dutch also called him “de Kerstman” or the Christmas Man.
 It was thought that Sinterklaas was a mashup of the highly revered Saint Nicholas and a more mythical Father Christmas-like figure.
 He was so important to the Dutch that he was considered the unofficial patron Saint of New Amsterdam.
 It’s the very reason why there’s a St. Nicholas Avenue in Upper Manhattan.